leesoh/yams/README.md

 This may seem a bit silly but doing it this way allows us to selectively run roles from the playbook using `ansible-playbook your-playbook.yml --tags "your-role,another-role"`.

+Using the `newmodule` command in YMS, you can create a basic role skeleton.

 ## Common Plays
 Here's how to do some common operations using Ansible.
 You can get a full list of supported modules [here](https://docs.ansible.com/ansible/list_of_all_modules.html).